Hugh Cornish is in the top 1% of all Coldwell Bank agents internationally

 I completely enjoyed working with you.
 I appreciate the times you drove me around, the "heads up" you gave me about properties coming on the market, your uncensored opinions about the goods and bads of the places we saw, your follow-up to my perennial Sunday walk-throughs, your comments about noise and traffic, sunshine and safety.— Barbara Goodrich Portola Valley

 Coldwell Banker is home to nearly 85,000 sales associates in some 3,000 offices in 49 countries and territories.
 The company’s luxury home marketing program, known as Global Luxury, represents an average of about one out of four homes sold in the United States each year.
 Coldwell Banker Residential Brokerage is one of the leading residential real estate brokerages in Northern California and serves the markets from Monterey to Tahoe and nearly every market in between.
-The company has 57 office locations and approximately 3,900 independent sales assolicates throughout Northern California.
+The company has 57 office locations and approximately 3,900 independent sales associates throughout Northern California.